Cottage | 3 bedrooms | sleeps 6

 Pretty courtyard to the front with access via a five bar gate

-Typical character features: stable door (as you would expect in the stables!), old wooden internal doors, logburner, wooden floors and a butler sink in the kitchen but with all the mod cons of a modern home- including fully fitted kitchen, flat screen TVs with DVD players and contemporary furnishings
+Typical character features: stable door (as you would expect in the stables!), old wooden internal doors, logburner, wooden floors downstairs and a butler sink in the kitchen but with all the mod cons of a modern home- including WiFi, fully equipped kitchen, flat screen TVs and contemporary furnishings

 -One of the single beds is a non-standard length (5ft 6inches/ 1.7m) so suitable for a child or small adult

 -The first floor accommodation is built into the eaves so some restricted head height.
-Limited head height to one side of one of the king size bed and in the en suite.
+Limited head height to one side of the king size bed and in the en suite

 Tennis court, heated outdoor swimming pool (Easter-October Half Term ), table tennis and sauna